chrisewanik/school_projects/cos598_machine_learning/final_project/README.md

 models were optimized and trained in a timely manner, which was expected given the small number of rows in the dataset.

-## Conclusion
-When using Optuna and a Tree-Structured Parzen Estimator algorithm to tune the hyperparameters, there was no significant evidence that XGBoost provided meaningful advantages over traditional algorithms on small to medium sparse datasets.
-Support Vector Machine took a dramatic amount of time to tune its hyperparameters and Elastic Net regression benefited greatly from optimizing the L1 and L2 tradeoff.
-Optuna and TPE proved effective in improving model performance, boosting all but one model in testing accuracy.
-Optuna also proved highly efficient scanning through huge ranges of hyperparameters that would have taken dramatically longer with traditional grid searches.

 ![Figure 3](https://github.com/chrisewanik/school_projects/assets/113730877/d4c0c5ee-f319-40df-8fb8-a3f52eab2f9b)
 ![Figure 4](https://github.com/chrisewanik/school_projects/assets/113730877/62ed6d33-090c-47db-8061-9517ff4bd1a5)